Eric and Shirley Charman Bursary

-It is the end of an era for the Victoria Arts Community with the passing of Eric Charman, Victoria philanthropist and arts patron.
-Eric has been the undisputed chief rallying force for the arts in Victoria for the past 60 years and the Victoria Conservatory of Music (VCM) was fortunate to be one of numerous arts organizations to benefit greatly from his vision and tireless work.
+Eric Charman has been the undisputed chief rallying force for the arts in Victoria for the past 60 years and the Victoria Conservatory of Music was fortunate to be one of numerous arts organizations to benefit greatly from his vision and tireless work.

-Eric was a champion of the VCM from the very beginning, when Mrs. Alix Goolden first invited a few friends to her house in 1963 to promote her vision to start a music school to train young musicians to help sustain the Victoria Symphony – Eric was all in.
+Eric was a champion of the Conservatory from the very beginning, when Mrs. Alix Goolden first invited a few friends to her house in 1963 to promote her vision to start a music school to train young musicians to help sustain the Victoria Symphony – Eric was all in.
 In 1998 he emceed the Grand Opening Gala of the Alix Goolden Performance Hall named in Mrs. Goolden’s honour, now one of Victoria’s most loved performance venues.
-He was always immersed in the VCM and even convinced current CEO, Jane Butler McGregor, to take the job in 2009 and bring new life to the Conservatory.

 Eric Charman had a soft spot for young people looking to enhance their learning of music and other fine arts.
 He believed passionately in the ability of art to inspire hope and comfort in people of all ages.
 He dedicated his life to supporting the arts through fundraising and awareness events, regularly giving emerging artists valuable exposure and encouragement.
 He and his late wife Shirley jointly hosted countless receptions and parties, for a variety of community causes and charities with special emphasis on young students in the musical arts.

 Eric Charman was a true champion for the arts in the capital region.
-His legacy will live on in perpetuity at the VCM with the Eric & Shirley Charman Young Musicians Bursary Fund that pays tribute to his steadfast commitment to a vibrant musical community in Victoria.
+His legacy will live on in perpetuity at the Victoria Conservatory of Music with the Eric & Shirley Charman Young Musicians Bursary Fund that pays tribute to his steadfast commitment to a vibrant musical community in Victoria.
 The richness of his legacy provides Victoria’s arts community with the foundation to thrive for generations to come.